-The excess of the purchase price of a business acquisition over the net fair value of assets acquired and liabilities assumed is capitalized as goodwill in accordance with ASC 805.
+The excess of the purchase price of a business acquisition over the net fair value of assets acquired and liabilities assumed is capitalized as goodwill in accordance with ASC Topic 805, Business Combinations.
 Goodwill and intangible assets that do not have finite lives are not amortized, but are assessed for impairment at least annually or more frequently if certain impairment indicators are present.
-We recorded \$12.0 million of goodwill related to the GTIS Acquisitions.
-No goodwill impairment charges were recorded in 2015, 2014 and 2013.
+The \$12.0 million of goodwill is related to the GTIS Acquisitions.
+We determine the fair value of each reporting unit using accepted valuation methods, including the use of discounted cash flows supplemented by market-based assessments of fair value, and measure impairment as the difference between the resulting implied fair value of goodwill and the recorded carrying value.
+No goodwill impairment charges were recorded in 2016, 2015 and 2014.